- Best Laser Level Reviews

 - Can chew through batteries

-- Simulates functionality of rotary laser and projects bright crossing horizontal and vertical lines
+- DEWALT laser level simulates functionality of rotary laser and projects bright crossing horizontal and vertical lines

-- Vertical-adjust base for easy set-up and fine tune adjustments
+- Vertical-adjust base of the laser level tool is designed for easy set-up and fine tune adjustments

 If you are looking for the performance of a line laser and the flexibility of a rotary level, this is it.
 Now, this is a line laser, but it simulates the operation of a rotary laser with its 360-degree ability.